 - Reactions to the anaesthesia

 - Post-operative pain

 The surgeon will make patients aware of all the possible risks before they have the surgery.
 They will make every effort to prevent the occurrence of any complications.
 It is also important to follow the surgeon’s pre and postoperative guidance to further reduce the risk of these complications.

 All of the mummy makeover procedures will involve the surgeon making incisions on the body.
-This means that unfortunately, patients cannot avoid scarring.
+This means that, unfortunately, patients cannot avoid scarring.
 While the surgeon can hide some of your scars well, others may be more visible.
-The surgeon can give advice on how best to look after the scars.
+The surgeon will advise on how best to look after the scars.
 Generally, with time, their appearance will fade.

 Sometimes a pocket of fluid can develop after your procedure.
 This is known as a seroma and is quite a minor complication.
 The collection of fluid tends to be small and can resolve on its own.
 If patients develop a larger collection of fluid, the surgeon may need to drain it.

 The blood supply to your skin, tissue and fat may be disrupted during the surgical procedures.
 If this disruption is large enough, it can result in some parts of the body losing their blood supply.
 If this happens, the affected area may die.
 The medical term for this is ‘necrosis’ and is quite a rare complication.
 The risk of necrosis developing is, however, increased if the patient is a smoker.